WonderWorks (museum): Imagination Lab

 The Imagination Lab zone includes activities such as the Wonder Brite, Alien Stomper, Fun Express, Gear Works, The Adventures of Professor Wonder, and Forensic Science Exhibition.
 During these experiences, guests can rearrange colored pegs to create shapes and patterns, play an alien game and send them back to outer space, work on digital painting or arrange gears until their teeth are interlocked to spin them around and explore the real work of a forensic scientist.

 Far Out Art Gallery

 The Far-Out Art Gallery zone includes artwork of illusions that allows guests to explore the details of different paintings and try to find the hidden objects within them.

-Pigeon Forge Bomb Threat

-In January 2021, the Pigeon Forge location was evacuated after a Bomb threat, a man from North Carolina brought two explosive devices and placed them by a tree in the wooded area.
-Bomb squad personnel were able to locate the two devices along with a box marked “explosive” from his van, according to Sevier County Sheriff’s Office.

-Controversy

-In 2022, Multiple people filed complaints against WonderWorks in Orlando because One of the Elevators doesn't access the 2nd floor, 2 more complaints happened at the Branson location where a pipe burst on the 1st floor causing the whole floor to get flooded, and another time where the elevator stopped functioning.

-Cancelled Film

-In 2015, The WonderWorks Company and Dreamworks Pictures announced plans to make a Family film based on the adventures of professor wonder, Raja Gosnell signed up as director and Jim Gaffigan as in talks to star as Professor Wonder, this project was cancelled for unknown reason and the rest of the project is lost.